tyuiouio/plant-disease-detection-in-real-field/README.md

+Your dataset has been published
+Dear jun liu,

+Thank you for submitting your dataset, it has now been published on the repository.
+You can view it here: https://data.mendeley.com/datasets/tg3z7xxkdb/1

+Thanks,
+The Digital Commons Data team

 References
 [25]	Cao, Y., Chen, L., Yuan, Y., & Sun, G. (2023).
 Cucumber disease recognition with small samples using image-text-label-based multi-modal language model.
 Computers and Electronics in Agriculture, 211, 107993.